K-S-K/CV/README.md

 - C# (12);
 - .NET Core (8);
 - Dotnet development for Linux;
-- T-SQL (Not hands-on, but have some);
+- T-SQL (Not hands-on, but have a lot in my past);
 - FreeRTOS (the subject I am currently learn at tiny hardware projects).

 **What I've experienced in (currently):**

-- Dotnet core development for Linux-based platforms, including:
+- Dotnet development for Linux-based platforms, including:
 - - Scientific applications with a lot of calculations;
 - - Monolith and distributed architecture with HTTP communications;
 - - Applications that can work on the developer machine, also in the local Docker network, also on a distributed hardware architecture;
 - - Applications for lightweight hardware platforms to communicate with equipment (Raspberry PI, I2C devices communications)
+- FreeRTOS development for Raspberry Pi Pico platforms:
+- - Development of the hardware level abstractions (I2C-connected DIsplay, Rotary Encoder);
+- - Development of UI abstractions (Main screen, Menus, Configuration screen pages);

 **What I've experienced in (memorable past):**